A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius: Introduction

 \subsection{Related work}

-That Möbius inversions can be useful in the study of complex systems is itself not a novel observation.
-For example, Section \ref{sec:applications} will show that many instances of its use are based on the relationship between moments and cumulants of a probability distribution, which were already realised as Möbius inversions on the appropriate lattices in \cite{speed1988cumulants,rota2000combinatorics}.
+That the Möbius inversion theorem can be useful in the study of complex systems is itself not a novel observation.
+For example, Section \ref{sec:applications} will show that many instances of its use are based on the relationship between moments and cumulants of a probability distribution, which have previously been realised as Möbius inversions \cite{speed1988cumulants,rota2000combinatorics}.
 Furthermore, within information theory, deriving general principles of complexity based on system decompositions has been explored before in \cite{ay2011geometric}, and the authors of \cite{lang2022information,jansma2023higher} use Möbius inversion to connect different concepts from information theory.
-However, each of these examples only considers decompositions with the structure of a Boolean algebra, and as such essentially reduces to the inclusion-exclusion principle.
-While solving the system of equations associated to the partial information decomposition (Section \ref{sec:infoTheory}) has historically been referred to as a Möbius inversion on a lattice of antichains, the corresponding Möbius function has only recently been identified \cite{jansma2024decomposing}.
-The framework presented here holds for arbitrary partial orders, and it will be demonstrated that decompositions into lattices different from Boolean algebras are ubiquitous.
+More abstractly, the relationship between mereological decompositions and emergent effects has been studied in the context of causal emergence \cite{hoel2013quantifying} and the classification of emergence in \cite{carroll2024emergence} similarly makes use of specifying a mereology.
+However, each of these examples only considers decompositions with the structure of a Boolean algebra, and as such essentially reduces to the set-theoretic inclusion-exclusion principle.
+While the partial information decomposition (Section \ref{sec:infoTheory}) does not have the structure of a Boolean algebra and has historically been referred to as a Möbius inversion, the corresponding Möbius function has only recently been identified \cite{jansma2024fast}.
+The approach presented in this manuscript holds for a more general class of partial orders, and it will be demonstrated that examples beyond Boolean algebras are ubiquitous.